We went hiking for six hours!

 We checked out Bushkill Falls, the “Niagara of Pennsylvania.”

 I think the Niagara of PA is a stretch.
 The falls are beautiful, but saying it’s the Niagara of anything is wrong.
-It’s a lie.
-Why bother comparing them at all?
-I expected giant falls and got medium falls instead.
-Plus, I had to wait in line and pay to look at medium falls.
+Its more like the medium falls of Pennsylvania.

 As we continued to explore the park, we found some smaller waterfalls.
 The hike itself was ok.
 Every now and then we’d run into hills and stairs, but it was manageable.